Rwenzori Mountains National Park

 Waterfalls, bogs, giant heather, and the first high-camp feeling.

 This is a long, serious day.
-You bypass Mutinda Camp and continue through mossy valleys, streams, boardwalked bogs, giant lobelias, and the Namusangi Valley before reaching Bugata Camp around 4,062 metres.
+You bypass Mutinda Camp and continue through mossy valleys, streams, boardwalked bogs, giant heather, everlasting flowers, lobelias, and the Namusangi Valley before reaching Bugata Camp at about 4,062 metres.

-• Expect mud and careful foot placement in wet sections.
+• Expect mud, tussock grass, and careful foot placement in wet sections.

-High Rwenzori mountain view from the trail toward Hunwick's Camp
+Bamboo zone on the Rwenzori trail toward Hunwick's Camp

 Day 3 | Bamwanjarra Pass